 2) Preparing a ginger-garlic-chili paste: Blend ginger, garlic, and green chilies to a smooth paste.
 You can do it in a blender jar or mortar and pestle.

-10) Add eggs and cook: Add the stir-fried eggs to the curry.
+8) Add eggs and cook: Add the stir-fried eggs to the curry.
 Cook it for a minute.
+Egg masala is ready to serve.
 Remove from heat.
 Garnish with coriander leaves.
-Serve masala egg curry with rice, roti, or naan.
+Serve anda curry with rice, roti, or naan.

 - Make incisions on the boiled eggs before adding them to the curry.
-This will allow the egg to soak up the flavors of the gravy.
+This will allow the egg to soak up the flavors of the onion-tomato masala.

 - Stir-frying the boiled eggs with spices before adding them to the curry enhances its flavor and makes the eggs visually appealing.

 - When stir-frying the eggs with the masala, use low heat.
 This allows the spices to be evenly coated by the eggs without burning.
-High heat can cause the masala to burn quickly.
+High heat can cause the masala to burn quickly in the curry.

 - Stir-fry the eggs until they are lightly golden.
 Overcooking the eggs can cause the outer skin to become tough or rubbery.

-- Be patient while cooking the spices in the masala until the oil rises to the surface.
-This is important, as the flavors develop in the masala, and the masala is well-cooked when the oil separates.
+- Be patient while cooking the spice powders in the masala.
+Cook until the oil rises to the surface.
+This is important, as the flavors develop, and it ensures that the masala is well-cooked when the oil separates from it.

 Frequently Asked Questions

 Yes, you can use frozen eggs for making this egg masala.
-Make sure to thaw them completely before using them.
+Make sure to thaw them completely before using them in egg curry.

 Yes, you can add other vegetables like spinach, potatoes, peas, or bell peppers to your egg curry for a more filling and flavorful dish.